 Trauma-Focused CBT

-The method I use most commonly is trauma-focused CBT.
+The method I use most commonly is CBT for trauma.
 This approach helps adolescents and adults understand the connection between their thoughts, feelings, and behaviors.
 It aims to change negative thought patterns and behaviors resulting from negative experiences.
 Techniques might include cognitive restructuring, which aims to identify and challenge distorted thoughts; exposure therapy, which provides gradual exposure to painful memories or situations in a controlled way to reduce fear and anxiety; and skills training, which involves teaching coping skills and relaxation techniques.
 This also involves helping people process and talk about their past experiences.

 Note that trauma-focused cognitive therapy is also often delivered to children soon after their trauma experience.
 However, I do not deliver this service because children are more effectively served in person.
 I would be happy to refer you to someone who does trauma-focused CBT for children.
 This type of individual therapy often involves caregivers supporting the child and reinforcing skills learned in therapy.